hCaptcha/react-native-hcaptcha/README.md

 ### Notes

 - The UI defaults to the "invisible" mode of the JS SDK, i.e. no checkbox is displayed.
+- If you need to test displaying the challenge modal, set your sitekey to "Always Challenge" mode in the hCaptcha dashboard.
 - You can `import Hcaptcha from '@hcaptcha/react-native-hcaptcha/Hcaptcha';` to customize the UI yourself.
 - hCaptcha loading is restricted to a 15-second timeout; an `error` will be sent via `onMessage` if it fails to load due to network issues.